Skip to main content Skip to local navigation

 Unanticipated costs and pressures have increased due to the global pandemic, and a continuing post-pandemic trend toward lower international student enrolment, most recently exacerbated by the international student cap introduced in January 2024.

-In Ontario, the government cut domestic tuition by 10% in 2019 and then unexpectedly decided to extend tuition freezes at this lower rate through to the end of 2026-2027.
+In Ontario, the government cut domestic tuition by 10 per cent in 2019 and then unexpectedly decided to extend tuition freezes at this lower rate through to the end of 2026-27.
 The domestic enrolment corridor has also limited growth aside from a few targeted areas such as nursing.

 Universities in Ontario have sought to align administrative and academic expenditures with lower revenue through cost containment measures and where possible seeking alternative sources of revenue.

 York has been experiencing the same fiscal challenges as other universities especially those in Ontario.
-Nevertheless, there is variability in the sector depending on program mix, per cent international, and reputation.
-Some universities have a small number of international students, under 10%, and were therefore less affected by the international cap.
-York’s international students represent approximately 18% of the student population.
+Nevertheless, there is variability in the sector depending on program mix, per cent international and reputation.
+Some universities have a small number of international students, under 10 per cent, and were therefore less affected by the international cap.
+York’s international students represent approximately 18 per cent of the student population.

-Global ranking also matters and we are competing with numerous universities in the GTHA.
+Global ranking also matters and we are competing with numerous universities in the Greater Toronto-Hamilton Area (GTHA).
 York’s reputation has been steadily improving in recent years, but still lags behind some of our close competitors.
-Further, based on our past experience and the number of students who have accepted our offer of admission, projected enrolment for 2024-2025 will also be impacted by the 2023-2024 labour disruption.

 York has built a strong foundation in response to the changes occurring in higher education including becoming increasingly comprehensive in response to emerging market needs and student demands over the last 15 years.
-Efforts have also been made to elevate York’s liberal arts and fine arts programs including investments in better facilities, international partnerships, hosting Congress, and strategic faculty hires.
-We continue to invest in initiatives that will drive growth, innovation, enrolment and the diversification of revenues to maintain our positive trajectory but achieving the planned recovery and ensuring our future success will also require that we take the necessary steps to align our expenditures with the drop in enrolment and enrolment revenue.
+Efforts have also been made to elevate York’s liberal arts and fine arts programs including investments in better facilities, international partnerships, strategic faculty hires and hosting the Congress of the Humanities and Social Sciences in 2023, Canada's largest gathering of academics, and one of the largest in the world.
+The University continues to invest in initiatives that will drive growth, innovation, enrolment and the diversification of revenues to maintain its positive trajectory but achieving the planned recovery and ensuring future success also requires that we take the necessary steps to align expenditures with the drop in enrolment and enrolment revenue.
 The combination of the decline in enrolment and government policy directions has had a significant impact on our budget that requires both cost containment measures and growth.

-The University has an approved three-year budget plan that relies on the implementation of 17 strategic actions (the York U Forward Action Plan) that will stabilize the University’s finances, including the urgent need to identify $200 million in total savings over three years, while also pursuing new revenue generating strategies.
+The University has an approved three-year budget plan that relies on the implementation of 17 strategic actions (the York U Forward Action Plan) that will stabilize the University’s finances.

 Enrolment is looking strong for the first cohort of students.
 As of July, 326 undergraduate students had accepted an offer and 90 graduate students (with international graduate student acceptances above target).
 Similar to the rest of the University, the enrolment in some programs did not meet targets but as a brand new campus, a contingency had been built into the Markham budget that is more than needed.
 Faculty and staff hiring has been timed carefully to align with the build up of enrolment and to limit the start up deficit that comes with any new initiative.